The Honors Community

 - Residence Halls: Another example of the strong Honors community can be found in Honors Housing.
-All Honors students, including incoming freshmen, have the opportunity to live in Honors Housing located in New and Tabor Halls.
+All Honors students, including incoming freshmen, have the opportunity to live in Honors Housing located in New Hall.
 The Honors Suite on the first floor of New Hall is accessible to all Honors students to use for studying, playing, or even cooking!

 Active Community Involvement